- Wear the Appropriate Clothing

 - Lifelines should have a minimum breaking point of 5,000 pounds per worker.
 So if two workers are attached to the same lifeline, it should be able to handle 10,000 pounds of force before breaking.

 Before using any fall protection equipment, you should make sure it’s in working condition.
-Look for tears or breaks and check that you’re able to fasten all buckles and latches securely.
-If something is wrong, alert your site manager.
+Employees should look for tears or breaks and check that they can fasten all buckles and latches securely.
+Encourage team members to notify the site manager if they encounter any issues.

 Keeping your construction site clean and free of clutter eliminates risks such as trip and fire hazards.
 Your work area should have the appropriate receptacles for each type of waste.
 For example, garbage bins and containers for flammable or dangerous materials should have covers.
 Place empty waste containers at regular intervals to prevent them from building up and creating a safety hazard.